Multi-Scale Data Assimilation in Turbulent Models: Comparisons with Nudging

 Nudging applies localized corrections by adjusting only the measured variables, without propagating information to unobserved components.
 This is equivalent to assuming a fully diagonal implicit correlation structure.
 Furthermore, since nudging lacks a mechanism to estimate the forecast uncertainty over time, the coupling parameter $\alpha_n$ remains fixed, limiting the adaptability in dynamically evolving systems.
 Although several methods have been proposed to estimate $\alpha_n$~\cite{zou_optimal_nudging_1992,stauffer_optimal_nudging_1993,pazo_data_assimilation_2016}, in our formulation this coefficient remains the only free parameter and must therefore be tuned empirically.

-To ensure that the relaxation rate towards the ground truth scales with observation sparseness, we define the coupling coefficient as $\alpha_n = \alpha'_n / \tau$, where $\tau = dt \Delta t_{\textit{obs}}$.
+To ensure that the relaxation rate towards the ground truth scales with observation sparseness, we define the coupling coefficient as $\alpha_n = \alpha'_n / \tau$, where $\tau = \Delta t_{\textit{obs}}$.
 In all experiments using $\Delta t_{\textit{obs}} = \tau_{15}$, the assimilation performance was found to depend only weakly on the specific value of $\alpha'_n$ on each scale.
 Therefore, we set $\alpha'_n = \alpha'$ uniformly across all scales.
 Once this is decided, the way we optimize $\alpha'$ depends on the specific set of measured shells.

 \hyperref[fig:nudging_alpha_partial]{Figure~\ref*{fig:nudging_alpha_partial}(a)} illustrates the effect of varying $\alpha'$ on the estimate of the nudging-based energy spectrum estimate $\tilde{E}_n = \langle |\tilde{u}_n|^2 \rangle_T$, compared with the ground truth spectrum $E_n = \langle |u_n|^2 \rangle_T$, in the case where the shells $n=6,7,8$ are measured.
 It can be seen that the extreme locality of nudging corrections leads to energy accumulation just before the measured scales, with the magnitude of the effect increasing with $\alpha'$.
 This behavior also reflects in the degradation of the instantaneous reconstruction shown in \hyperref[fig:nudging_alpha_partial]{Fig.~\ref*{fig:nudging_alpha_partial}(b)}.
 Combining these two results, we observe that for small $\alpha'$ values the energy cascade remains undisturbed, but no effective assimilation occurs.
 In contrast, high values of $\alpha'$ improve reconstruction but lead to accumulation of unphysical energy in the spectrum (see \hyperref[fig:energy_evolution_nudging]{Fig.~\ref*{fig:energy_evolution_nudging}(b)}).
 As a compromise, we identify $\alpha' = 0.1$ as the "optimal" value.
-We also report results for the experiment where scales $n = 0,1,2$ are measured, still using $\Delta t_{\textit{obs}} = \tau_{15}$.
-Consistent with previous discussion, when large scales (including forced shell $n=0$) are observed continuously, energy accumulation is avoided because of immediate synchronization of large-scale bursts.
-In this case, the optimal choice of $\alpha'$ follows the criterion of minimizing the total MSE on the measured shells, $\sum_{n=0}^2 \langle |u_n - \tilde{u}_n|^2 \rangle_T$, again yielding $\alpha' = 0.1$.

 We recall that in the Nudging procedure, we do not use an ensemble but only a single forecast.
 Therefore, initialization is performed using \hyperref[eqn:initial_guess_shell_condition_enkf]{Eq.~(\ref*{eqn:initial_guess_shell_condition_enkf})}, which reduces to the same expression without dependence on the ensemble index $j$.